jrosen48/academic-kickstart/content/authors/gibbons/_index.md

 weight: 3.0
 ---

 Ben Gibbons is an undergraduate student studying psychology and computer science at Emory University.
 He has experience working with Java, C, and R, as well as PsychoPy and Qualtrics.
-Ben is involved in several research teams that investigate spatial cognition, mixed emotions, and computer science education.
+Ben is involved in several research teams that investigate spatial cognition, gender expression, mixed emotions, and computer science education.

 <br>
 <br>